Energy-Based Models for Continual Learning: Alternative EBM Training Objective

 This training objective is reminiscent of the contrastive divergence training objective used to train EBMs in the main paper \eqn{eqn:cd_loss}.
-The major difference is that we utilize both images and labels from the current batch as our contrastive samples instead of just labels used in the main paper \eqn{eqn:cd_loss}.
-We show in the experiments that using the proposed contrastive training objective in this supplement \eqn{eqn:cd_loss_appendix} can further improve the continual learning performance.
+The major difference is that we utilize both images and labels from the current batch as our contrastive samples instead of just labels used in the main paper.
+We show in the experiments that using the proposed contrastive training objective in \eqn{eqn:cd_loss_appendix} can further improve the continual learning performance.